candrholdings/reactnative-crypto-demo/README.md

-# Step 5: Add an UI form
+# Step 5: Adds an UI form

 We are going to add an UI form to input text and secret.

-1. Use `bluebird` package
+1. Uses `bluebird` package to convert call pattern
+  1. Promise interface helps simplify asynchronous call pattern
+    1. Since React Native is using Node.js asynchronous call pattern, we will translate it into Promise by using `Promise.promisify` function from `bluebird`
-  1. At project root, type `npm install bluebird --save`
+  2. At project root, type `npm install bluebird --save`
-  2. Open `index.ios.js`, add the following to the file
+  3. Import `bluebird` and promisify our `encrypt` and `decrypt` function by adding the following line in `index.ios.js`
      ```js
      import Promise from 'bluebird';